singhnav0309-creator/Project/README.md

 # Implementation of REST API

-This is a simple REST API Framework project using Django for creating and managing posts using API endpoints.
+This is a simple REST API Framework project using Django for creating and managing Users using API endpoints.

 ## Features
-- Create posts
+- Create User
-- View post list
+- View User list
 - User authentication
-- update posts
+- update User
-- Delete posts
+- Delete User
 - Created by field
 - Browsable API
-- Filters function
-- permissions function
 - serializers function
-- Editing posts
+- Editing User

 ## Softwares used
 - Python